Raubkatz/PhaSpaSto_interpolation_2023/README.md

 Second, run genetic_algorithm_2023.py

-The parameters etc. are explained in the programs, if you still got problems text me on researchgate If you use this interpolation or parts from it in a publication, then I'd be happy to be cited :)
+The parameters etc. are explained in the programs, if you still got problems text me on researchgate.

+If you use this interpolation or parts from it in a publication, then I'd be happy to be cited :)